 This is used to establish a sense of contact between the user and the data mining system, thereby helping users access and use the system efficiently and easily to keep them devoid of any complexity arising in the process.
-This is a form of abstraction where only the relevant components are displayed to the users and all the complexities and functionalities responsible to build the system are hidden for the sake of simplicity.
+This is a form of abstraction where only the relevant components are displayed to the users.
+All the complexities and functionalities responsible for building the system are hidden for simplicity.
 Whenever the user submits a query, the module then interacts with the overall set of a data mining system to produce a relevant output easily shown to the user in a much more understandable manner.

 6. Knowledge Base

 This is the component that forms the base of the overall data mining process as it helps in guiding the search or in the evaluation of interestingness of the patterns formed.
-This knowledgebase consists of user beliefs and also the data obtained from user experiences which are in turn helpful in the data mining process.
-The engine might get its set of inputs from the created knowledge base and thereby provides more efficient, accurate and reliable results.
+This knowledgebase consists of user beliefs and the data obtained from user experiences, which are helpful in the data mining process.
+The engine might get its input set from the created knowledge base, thereby providing more efficient, accurate and reliable results.

-Data mining is one of the most important techniques today which deals with data management and data processing which forms the backbone of any organization.
+Data mining is one of the most important techniques today that deals with data management and data processing, which forms any organisation’s backbone.
 Analysis of data in any organization will bring fruitful results.
 Each component of the data mining technique and architecture has its own way of performing responsibilities and completing data mining efficiently.
 The different modules are needed to interact correctly to produce a valuable result and complete the complex procedure of data mining successfully by providing the right set of information to the business.

 This has been a guide to Data Mining Architecture.
 Here we discuss the brief overview with primary components of the data mining Architecture.
 You can also go through our other suggested articles to learn more –